avrabyt/fastdeck/README.md

 ## Usage

-Here's a basic overview of how to use FastDeck:
+Here's a basic overview of how to use Fastdeck:

 1. Import the necessary classes: